rudolfgrauberger/sonar-cxx-wiki/Get-code-coverage-metrics.md

 1. Create a coverage report with an external tool (or many of them).
 For some examples how to use your favorite coverage tracer see [[Coverage tracers]].
 2. Configure your project to point to the report and rerun the analysis.

-Three types of test coverage are supported:  _Unit_, _Integration_ and _Overall_ coverage.
+Three types of test coverage are supported:  _Unit test_, _Integration test_ and _Overall_ coverage.
 Use one of the following configuration properties dependent of the coverage type (see also [[Supported configuration properties]] for details):

 * **sonar.cxx.coverage.reportPath** for unit test coverage
 * **sonar.cxx.coverage.itReportPath** for integration test coverage